 Chronic Disease Management With Direct Primary Care: Join Now

-With Promina Health Direct Primary Care, you can cut through the barriers to effective disease diagnosis, treatment, and management.
+With Promina Health Direct Primary Care, you can cut through the barriers that get in the way of getting the diagnosis, treatment, and management you need.

 With direct pricing, patients save up to 80% on diagnostic procedures—whether that’s a lung function test, a blood panel, or EKG.
 For many patients, those savings transform the impossible into the affordable.

 Promina Health patients never pay copays or deductibles, and pricing is always transparent.
-Join now to get personalized healthcare you can afford.
+Join now to get personalized healthcare you can afford (and deserve!).